bdastur/notes/aws/readmev2_1.md

 **Weighted**
-* You can associate multiple resources with a single DNS name.
+* You can associate multiple resources with a single DNS name and choose how much trafic is routed to each resource.
 * Useful for load balancing and testing new versions of software.

 **Latency based**
+* For apps hosted in multiple regious, it can improve performance for users by serving requests from AWS regions that provide lowest latency.
 * Based on users location and latency.
+* Can be used in a private hosted zone.

+**IP Based routing**
+* You can fine tune your DNS routing by using your understanding of your network, apps and clients to make the best DNS routing decision for your users.
+* Eg uses:
+  -  you want to route users from certain ISPs to specific endpoints so you can optimize n/w transit cost and performance.
+  - you want to add overrides to existing route53 routing types, based on your knowledge of your client's physical locations.
+* Multi-value routing, weighted routing.

 **Failover**
-* Lets you route traffic to a resource when a resource is health or to a different resource when the first resource is unhealthy.
+* Lets you route traffic to a resource when a resource is healthy or to a different resource when the first resource is unhealthy.
 * Active/Passive
+* You can use failover routing policy for recoards in private hosted zones.

 **Geolocation**
+* Lets you choose the resources that serve your traffic based on geographic location of your users.
+* You can localize your content and present some or all of your website in a language of your users.
+You can restrict distribution of content to only the locations in which you have distribution rights.
+You can load balance across endpoints in predictable, easy way so each user location is consistently routed to the same endpoint.
 * Allows EU customers to be sent to EU backend and US customers to US backend.
 * Lets you choose the resources that serve your traffic based on geographic location of your users, meaning the location that DNS queries originate from.